Media portrayal of HIV/AIDS: Brazil

 In Brazil a campaign was developed to counteract local Catholic leaders' assertion that condoms are permeable to HIV.
 The ad poster depicted a condom inflated with water and containing a goldfish and displaying a message which translates as, "nothing gets through a condom."

 Singer Kelly Key was a spokesperson to highschool age young adults in a campaign in which she said, "Show how you've grown up.
 This Carnaval, use condoms."

 President Luiz Inácio Lula da Silva began an international discussion about fairness of pricing of HIV drugs when he signed a license allowing Brazil's purchase of generic efavirenz against the wishes of the patent holder.
 The move marked an escalation in disagreement over drug pricing and was portrayed in the media as a victory for victims of HIV and expropriation of intellectual property by the pharmaceutical industry.

 The popular comedy group Porta dos Fundos debuted the comedy web series Viral, centered around a man with HIV, who decides to seek the latest eight women with whom he had sexual intercourse to give the news and try to find out who is the possible transmitter.

 Burma

-Burma is a world center for heroin production and is under military rule with a high level of censorship.
-Information about HIV is not encouraged by the government and there are few other media outlets.

-The generals managing the government were slow to recognize HIV in the country.
+In Burma, the generals managing the government were slow to recognize HIV in the country.
 AIDS counseling and treatment is almost nonexistent.
 Condoms were banned in Burma until 1993.